Islamic Revolutionary Guard Corps Aerospace Force: Longer range ballistic missiles (>1,000 km)

 As of 2009, Iran has an active interest in developing, acquiring, and deploying a broad range of ballistic missiles, as well as developing a space launch capability.
 In mid-July 2008, Iran launched a number of ballistic missiles during military exercises, reportedly including the medium-range Shahab-3.
 Iran announced other missile and space launch tests in August and November 2008.
-In February 2009, Iran announced it launched a satellite into orbit and "officially achieved a presence in space."
+In February 2009, Iran announced it launched a satellite into orbit and "officially achieved a presence in space".

 Fajr-3 MIRV

 The Fajr-3 is currently Iran's most advanced ballistic missile.
 It is a domestically developed liquid fuel missile with an unknown range.
-What makes it Iran's most advanced rocket is that the Iranian government says it has multiple independently targeted reentry vehicles (MIRV) capabilities.
+The Iranian government says it has multiple independently targeted reentry vehicles (MIRV) capabilities.
 Its MIRV capability may give it the ability of avoiding anti-missile surface-to-air missiles (SAMs).
 The missile was last launched during Holy Prophet wargames, which was the IRGC's largest naval war games ever.
 The Fajr-3 and the Fajr-3 artillery rocket are different systems.

 Shahab-3

-Shahab-3 is a medium-range ballistic missile (MRBM) that was built by Iran's military.
+The Shahab-3 is a medium-range ballistic missile (MRBM) that was built by Iran's military.
 Its first model, also known as Shahab-3A has a range of 1,300 km.
 Soon after Iran came with a new model called Shahab-3B, which has a range of 2,000 km, and can carry a heavier warhead.
 Making this missile was a major step in Iran's missile industry, and it opened the way to longer-range missiles.
 Shahab-3D, which followed the Shahab-3C, is Iran's latest Shahab model.
 A 2,000 km range including Russia (as far as Moscow), Ukraine, parts of Hungary, Serbia, Greece, Egypt, Arabia, parts of India and China, as well as countries closer to Iran.

 Jane's Information Group said in 2006 that Iran had six operational Shahab-3 brigades, the first of which was established in July 2003.
 They said that the six brigades were mainly equipped with standard variants, but with others described as enhanced Shahab-3 variants, with ranges of 1300, 1500, and 2000 km, respectively.
 Anthony Cordesman at the Center for Strategic and International Studies however said only in August 2007 that 'the air force of the IRGC is believed to operate Iran's three Shahab-3 intermediate-range ballistic missiles units' while noting that their actual operational status remains uncertain.